Arbaer Open Air Museum

 Guided tours daily at 13:00 or by appointment.

-Visits by guided tours only at 13:00, no booking needed.
+Guided tours daily at 13:00, no booking needed.

 Groups can visit the Museum by appointment throughout the year.